rtxx/misc/tutorials/i3-togglabe-part2/README.md

 ```
 Letś break it down.

 - ```for pkg in ${dependencies[@]}; do``` This check for the dependencies that our script needs.
-Note: This only works on Arch by the way.
-If using other distro, remove it or change it to something that check for packages installed by your package manager.
+> This only works on Arch by the way.
+If you are using another distro, remove it or change it to something that check for packages installed by the package manager.
 If you remove it, please make sure you have all the packages installed before running!

 - ```function printHelp``` its a simple [HERE](https://en.wikipedia.org/wiki/Here_document) funcion from ```bash```.